 18. Plan your hashtags

 Using industry-specific hashtags makes your posts more discoverable and effective.
-There are several do’s and don’ts of making hashtags which you should religiously follow.
+There are several do’s and don’ts of making hashtags that you should religiously follow.
 The major catch while selecting hashtags is to not go for those with millions of posts already but go for those with around thousands.

 Including very specific hashtags makes your post reach the right and more users at the same time.
 For example, if your post is about some business strategy, using #business or #entrepreneur won’t help you that

 19. Analyze your account

 One of the most overlooked techniques when it comes to Instagram marketing is measuring and analyzing.
 Instagram has some free analytical tools that efficiently tell you about your followers’ demographics, gender, age, and many more metrics.

 Feel free to experiment with other tools that provide information in the form of detailed reports that can help you know which post is performing well and which isn’t.